Bachelor of Laws with Honours

 Award profile of D plus A Level Grades BB.
 Profile to include Irish.

-120 UCAS tariff points to include a minimum of five subjects (four of which must be at higher level including Irish); and English at H6 if studied at Higher level or O4 if studied at Ordinary Level.
+120 UCAS Tariff points to include a minimum of five subjects (four of which must be at higher level) to include English at H6 if studied at Higher level or O4 if studied at Ordinary Level.

 For full-time study, you must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass at Grade C/4 or above in English Language.

 Level 2 Certificate in Essential Skills - Communication will be accepted as equivalent to GCSE English.